Today, General Motors’ Australian subsidiary, Holden, produced the final example of Chevrolet SS.

 The car, a 2017 model finished in Phantom Black and equipped with a manual transmission, marks the final vehicle of Holden’s North American export program, which dates back to the 2004 Pontiac GTO and includes the Pontiac G8 and Chevrolet Caprice for police duty.

 The final car is certainly special, too.
-Holden stated as the vehicle was exiting the production line, a special request was phoned in from the United States.
+Holden stated as the vehicle was exiting the production line at the GM-Holden Port Elizabeth factory, a special request was phoned in from the United States.

 “Just as the vehicle was being produced, the Holden manufacturing team received a request from a US customer, asking the manufacturing employees to sign their Chevrolet SS,” a Holden spokesperson confirmed.